Environmental Accounting Platform

 Integration partners/corporate subscribers

 AIA is currently seeking integration partners who want to connect to our platform or build it into their own service offerings.
-Access will be on a subscription basis.
+Access will be on an API subscription model.

 Timing